 The extremities (the hands and feet) are then visually plotted on the stave canvas with only 3 basic signs.
 These signs indicate "in front", "behind", or "level" with the body.
 In this way, Benesh solved the problem of writing three-dimensional movement onto two-dimensional paper.

 This ingenious way of plotting the extremities in relation to the body on a timeline (the stave), enables a trained choreologist to read movements and dance steps motorically as if performed by the reader.

-Just like in a full orchestral score used by a conductor to manage an orchestra, a choreology score describes detailed movements and steps complete with rhythm and phrasing for individuals (soloists) and entire groups (corps de ballet), each on their own staves.
+Just like in a full orchestral score used by a conductor to lead an orchestra, a choreology score describes detailed movements and steps complete with rhythm and phrasing for individuals (soloists) and entire groups (corps de ballet), each on their own staves.

-Choreological scores are the backbone of full scale ballets productions.
+Choreological scores are the backbone of full-scale ballets productions.
 They contain all the steps for all the cast, information on scenery, lighting, costume, and production details.

-A choreologist assists the choreographer during the creation of a new work and assists the ballet master during rehearsals of revivals.
+A choreologist assists the choreographer during the creation of new work and assists the ballet master during rehearsals of revivals.